Home » Marriage » Sex In Marriage

 When your sex life is rich, there’s no need to worry about “the other person.”

 A school of thought opines that sexual satisfaction shouldn’t be from one person.
-Those of this opinion say there must be “another person” who can satisfy you sexually and emotionally.
+Those of this opinion say “another person” must satisfy you sexually and emotionally.
 Some folks believe that if you have sex with one partner, you’ll eventually get tired of them and lose interest in a relationship.
 Moral failure on their part?
 Sure, but that mindset is still much more common than it should be.

 With marriage, you don’t have to worry about there being someone who “specializes” in sex with you.
 You also don’t have to worry about “the other person.”
 That means less stress and a sex life that should be more fun — and more successful — than you might otherwise think is possible